dighr/audio_analysis/README.md

 # Audio Analysis
 In this project, an API is created to transcribe and analyze the sentiment values of audio files.
-The audio file can be in any format supported by pydub python library
+The audio file have to be in any of the following formats (WAV, MP3, OGG)

 ### Prerequisites
-All of the following needs to be installed in your device
+All of the following needs to be downloaded in your device
  * Python 3.6
  * virtualenv
  * pip